Syllabus for Master's Programme in Molecular Medicine

 - Responsible department: Department of Immunology, Genetics and Pathology

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The degree must be in biochemistry/chemistry, biology, biomedicine/medicine, biotechnology, cell/molecular biology, genetics, life science, medical sciences or a similar field of study.
-Also required is:
+The main field of study must be in biomedicine, medicine, pharmacy, engineering, biology, or a similar field of study that gives relevant knowledge in chemistry, biochemistry, cell and molecular biology and molecular genetics.

-- knowledge and previous experience of related laboratory work.
+Also required is previous experience of laboratory work.